MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/manage-disks.md

 > **Applies To:** Windows 11, Windows 10, Windows Server 2022, Windows Server 2019,  and Windows Server 2016

-In this article and the related topics, you'll learn how to use Disk Management to manage the disks in a computer.
+In this article and the related topics, you learn how to use Disk Management to manage the disks in a computer.
 Including information about initializing new disks, converting disks between different partition styles, and how Windows manages the online status of new disks.

 ## Online and offline status